ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ## Role-based access

-Individual access to Client Center sections is determined strictly based on the **[external access role](../sales/customers/external-access.md)** a user is assigned:
+Individual access to Client Center sections is determined strictly based on the **[external access role](../sales/customers/external-access.md)** a user is assigned.

+Each subsequent role in the list below also includes the rights granted by the previous.

 1. **L10 - Basic** - Allows basic rights.
 All sections and pages are hidden except for **Home** and **Customer Information**.
 2. **L20 - Orders** - Grants access to the **Orders** page where sales orders are stored.
 Excludes price data.